 In our work as farmers and land stewards, we are passionate about growing beautiful, nutritious and delicious food and about working in right relationship with the land to preserve the integrity and health of the soil and those who live off of it.
 We believe that farming this way greatly contributes to the health of our community and the ecosystems on and around the farm.

 We hope to help rebuild the connection between people and their food and to contribute towards a more just and healthful food system.

-Our goal as farmers is to protect soil health and biodiversity, minimize our ecological footprint and build community.
+Our goal as farmers is to steward land and community, protect soil health and biodiversity, minimize our ecological footprint and bring health and joy.
 We are deeply committed to growing high quality food in a way that respects ecological principles and brings people together around food.
 We believe in honest and open communication with our community of eaters and strive to make fresh and nutritious food available to everyone.